BioBoost/course_programming_from_base_to_ace/docs/42-creating-libraries/README.md

 When using libraries in a C# application, we need to add the library as a reference to the project in which we want to make use of that library.

-Let's for example make a new `Console Application` (.NET Core) called `RegisterApp`.
+Let's for example make a new `Console Application` called `RegisterApp`.
 Your current solution in Visual Studio should look like this:

 ![Adding Register App](./img/add_register_app.png)